saloon-protocol/smartcontracts/README.md

 - time limit on how long the hunter has to withdraw winnings (1 year)

-### Contract Deployment script/order
+### Contract Deployment script/order (First to last)

-Proxy
+BountyProxy
 Factory
 PayoutWallet
 Implementation
 UpgradeableBeacon
-Manager
+Manager Implementation
+ManagerProxy

 ## Ramblings, notes and observations